Pelvic pain: Treatment

 There are a number of "alternative" therapies that have been offered for pelvic pain based on the notion that they are "non-invasive" however they are not supported by evidenced-based medicine.
 Diazepam (Valium) suppositories are an older therapy that was offered to patients with pelvic pain based on the belief that by delivering the medication in closer proximity to the area of pain that a greater effect would be gained.
 However, this hypothesis has been disproven due to the fact that benzodiazepines work on the GABA receptor which is present within the central nervous system and do not work locally - therefore, regardless of the route of administration of the medication, it will still need to travel to the central nervous system to work so it is no more or less effective being given "closer" to the area of discomfort.
 Moreover, benzodiazepines have not been shown to be effective for pelvic pain and should only be used with extreme caution due to the potential for addiction.
 Similarly, hydrodissection is another treatment that has been suggested for pelvic pain despite the fact that there is no evidence whatsoever to substantiate its use.
 Proponents suggest the therapy is able to "move" adjacent tissue away from a potentially compressed nerve by injecting small amounts of fluid under ultrasound guidance; however this premise is incorrect due to the fact that in vivo tissue will nearly always absorb foreign fluid and return to its original orientation in a matter of minutes to days.

+In patients with endometriosis-related pelvic pain, a 2023 systematic review and meta-analysis of 13 randomized controlled trials found that antioxidant vitamin supplementation, particularly vitamin E with or without vitamin C, was associated with reduced pain severity, especially dysmenorrhea, with some evidence of benefit for chronic pelvic pain and dyspareunia.
+The authors suggested that these effects may be related to reductions in oxidative stress and inflammatory markers.

 Vibrators have also been found to be effective at addressing Pelvic Pain.
 Sometimes described as a massager, the vibrator is used on the body to produce sexual stimulation.
-Examples of FDA registered vibrators for sexual arousal disorder include MysteryVibe's Crescendo and Intimate Rose's Pelvic Wand.
+Examples of FDA registered vibrators for sexual arousal disorder include MV.Health's Crescendo and Intimate Rose's Pelvic Wand.